 E-commerce and Personalization

 These days, a personalized Web experience is the norm.
-Websites remember us by name, shopping carts keep things in them, and targeted marketing is served up daily.
+Websites remember us by name, shopping carts keep track, and targeted marketing is served up daily.
 How does “the Internet” know what targeted ads to serve?
-Via cookies that track your online click-stream behavior.
-These behavioral data points are analyzed and used to push targeted products towards you.
+Cookies track online behavior, and the collected information is used to push you targeted products.

 Personalized content is made possible by “cookies” – also called “marketing cookies,” “web cookies,” “browser cookies,” or “HTTP cookies.”
 They’re tiny text files that websites embed in your browser.
-The browser sends the text file back to the website’s server each time you access the site.
+The browser sends the text file back to a server each time you access the site.

 Cookies have a wide variety of uses.
-They can contain user-id and password information for authentication, they can identify the actions, proclivities, and habits of site users as preferences, and they can save shopping cart contents.
+Programs use them to: a) save user-id and password information, b) identify user actions, proclivities, and habits, and c) save shopping cart contents.

-Cookies are not the only surveillance technology being used to monitor online consumer behavior.
+Cookies are not the only surveillance technology that monitors online consumer behavior.
 Another tool called “Web beacons” are embedded in pages as tiny images.
 Each time the page is accessed by a user, a request is sent to the server.
 Web beacons are sophisticated and can track at a very detailed level.

 “Do Not Track” Registry